Housing - energy efficiency improvements

 This is the government's scheme to help householders, and those on low incomes, meet the upfront costs of making energy saving improvements to their properties such as central heating, cavity wall, solid wall and loft insulation. contact us for further information on the schemes currently available.

-If you own your own home, rent privately, or are a Livin tenant, we may be able to offer you advice on boilers, insulation and other energy saving advice schemes
+If you own your own home or rent privately, we may be able to offer you Advice on boilers, insulation and other energy saving advice schemes

 Renewable and low-carbon technologies are good for the environment and good for your pocket too!
 With government financial incentives, it's never been a better time to install.
 The Energy Saving Trust provides more information about this.